 University Dining actively seeks student employees for a variety of food service, catering wait staff, and marketing positions.
-Starting pay is \$12/hour, and wages you receive do not cause reductions in your financial aid.
-We offer flexible hours to work with your class schedules and you get a free meal when working at least a 4 hour shift.
-To apply, use this QR code to the Sodexo job application site and search keywords: University of Mary Washington.
+Pay is very competitive, and wages you receive do not cause reductions in your financial aid.
+We offer flexible hours to work with your class schedules and you get a free meal when working at least a 4-hour shift.
+To apply, use this QR code to get to the University Dining/Sodexo job application site and complete any of the applications that are identified with the University of Mary Washington.